Create video voiceovers with ElevenLabs (complete workflow)

 5.3.
 Multilingual performance marketing

-Performance and brand marketing teams working across several regions can also benefit from ElevenLabs’ multimedia approach:
+Performance and brand marketing teams working across several regions can benefit from a “voiceover + localization” workflow:

 - a single master campaign script is adapted into multiple languages,

-- each language gets its own AI voice while staying on‑brand,
+- each language gets its own voiceover while staying on‑brand,

 Instead of rebuilding each campaign country by country, you work from a single, well‑designed source and localise it in a matter of clicks.